mgaudin/Hy2roresO/docs/index.rst

 =========

-`Hy2roresO`_ is a QGIS plugin able to compute various hierarchisation stream orders, such as Strahler order, Horton order or Shrieve order, from an input shapefile.
+`Hy2roresO`_ is a QGIS plugin able to compute various hierarchisation stream orders, such as Strahler order, Horton order or Shreve order, from an input shapefile.

 The code is open source, and `available on GitHub`_.